A personal journal

 6. Stay at the same height: Except for movements such as "Single Whip Squatting Down," stay at the same height while doing the form.

 7. The step is light like a cat: When one is aware of substantial and insubstantial, the step will be empty and light.
-In Tai Chi foot-worked, the step forward is first with the heel then the whole foot.
+In Tai Chi footwork, the step forward is first with the heel then the whole foot.
 In the step backward, the ball of the foot then the whole foot.

 8. Peng Ching: It is potential energy.
 The whole body must have peng ching at all times while doing the form.
 It has the sensation of fullness or extension through the joints.
 It is the culmination of correct postures of three parts: arms, legs, and back.
-The correct posture for the arms is to drop both shoulders and elbows, and the wrists are straighten.
+The correct posture for the arms is to drop both shoulders and elbows, and the wrists are straightened.
 The correct posture for the legs is to keep the buttocks tucked in and the knees bent, the step is light with distinction between solidity and emptiness.
-The correct posture for the back is to keep the back straight, so that the rotation is around the spine, with the receiving points at the two shoulder joints and the two hips joints.
-Peng ching’s eight gates or positions are as follow: Peng, Lu, Chi, An, Tsai, Lieh, Chou, Kao.
+The correct posture for the back is to keep the back straight, so that the rotation is around the spine, with the receiving points at the two shoulder joints and the two hip joints.
+Peng ching's eight gates or positions are as follows: Peng, Lu, Chi, An, Tsai, Lieh, Chou, Kao.

 9. Fa Jing: "The root is at the feet, 'Jing' is generated from the legs, controlled by the waist, and expressed by the fingers."
 It is striking energy.
 This is preceded by collecting energy through the nine joints equally, with the spine as the main point of collecting and striking.
 The strike is through the hands, one solid and the other empty, and focus on the opponent's center.
 Collecting energy is like drawing a bow, and striking energy is like releasing an arrow.